Anbeeld/ACAI/docs/analysis.md

 Why it is good:

 - `.40` can demolish and replace buildings to restore missing capital, food, or energy — not just build on empty tiles
-- research lab realignment detects mismatched lab types (e.g. biolab on a physics tile) and actively corrects them
 - strategic resource buildings (Alien Pets, Betharian) are built when relevant tech is available
-- machine intelligences are cleanly excluded from all food-related building paths (26+ `auth_machine_intelligence` checks)
+- machine intelligences are cleanly excluded from all food-related building paths (33+ `auth_machine_intelligence` checks)
 - habitats get their own complete build/demolish/rebalance pass with weighted random fallback choices (45% mining, 30% research)
 - the building upgrade pass (`.45`) covers complete chains across 5 tiers for mining/power/farms, 4 tiers for research labs, and full unity progressions for spiritualist, machine, and generic empires